A meeting agenda outlines the purpose of each meeting.

 It's time-consuming.
 And if you're in a rush, you might forget to include important topics.
 And as we know, this leads to unproductive meetings with no clear goals.

-That’s where Undock's Agenda Templates can help: they help save time and keep everyone on track.
+That’s where Undock's Agenda Templates can help: It helps save time and keeps everyone on track.

 We give you a simple way to add agendas to your meeting invitations.
 You can quickly create and customize agenda templates for specific meeting events.
 With a few clicks, you can add an agenda to any meeting invite and it'll automatically send to all attendees.

 Here's how it works: